Js-Brecht/gatsby-plugin-ts-config/README.md

 type-safe functions in `gatsby-node` and `gatsby-config`:

 * `ITSConfigFn`: Interface that describes the shape of the `gatsby-config` or `gatsby-node` default function exports.
-Accepts one parameters:
+Accepts one parameter:
   * The string parameter for the function type ('config' | 'node')

 * `IGatsbyPluginDef`: Utility type that makes it easy to merge a plugin's defined types